top of page

 7: Book Formats and Purchase Options

-A clear list of where and how readers can buy or access your book—Amazon, Kobo, Apple Books, signed paperbacks, even direct-from-author options.
+A list of where and how readers can buy your book.

-Every reader has a favorite format and retailer.
-If they don’t see their go-to store, they’ll click away and grab something else.
+Every reader has a favorite format.
+If they don’t see their go-to store, they’ll leave.

-• Group formats logically: Place all eBook links in one row and print options in another.
+• Group formats logically: eBooks in one row and print options in another.

 book landing page